Journalism 133: Prof. Craig: Working on Leads

 Here's an example of a bank robbery story with some unusual elements.
-Work together to develop five to seven different leads for it, and email them to me by the start of class Wednesday.
+Work together to develop five to seven different leads for it, and email them to me by midnight Monday -- I wnat to be able to use them in class on Tuesday morning.
 Be sure to include all group members' names.A man robbed a San Jose bank last Tuesday morning at 11:30 a.m.

 Here is more information from interviews -- please note some is general information, and some is word-for-word direct quotes.
 You need to decide what you might (or might not) choose to use in the lead of the story.